tinylinden/k3s-sandbox/README.md

 But destroying and creating virtual machines can take few minutes.
-If you do not want to wait that long, and there is no problem with the virtual machine or guest operating system, but K3s cluster itself it can be quickly purged and installed again with Ansible:
+If you do not want to wait that long, and there is no problem with the virtual machine or guest operating system but K3s cluster itself - it can be quickly purged and installed again with Ansible:

 ```